NSO-developer/nso-gitbook/operation-and-usage/cli/basic-operations.md

 NSO does not need to have the connections active continuously, instead, NSO will establish a connection when needed and connections are pooled to conserve resources.
 At this time, NSO can read the configurations from the devices and populate the configuration database, CDB.

-The following command will synchronize the configurations of the devices with the CDB and respond with "true" if successful:
+The following command will synchronize the configurations of the devices with the CDB and respond with `true` if successful:

 ```
 admin@ncs# devices sync-from